 Though it may not feel like it this week, believe it or not it isn’t summer in Madrid.
 Down here in the city it’s sunny and warm and it seems like spring has come a bit earlier than expected.
 However, a glance north to the sierra shows that it is indeed still winter!
 I’ve always traveled to Chicago at Christmastime, so a winter without snow is very strange to me.
-A few weekends ago I decided to hop on the Madrid Cercanías train to see some of the white stuff in the mountains.
+A few weekends ago I decided to hop on the Madrid Cercanías In search of snow

 The C-8 train from Madrid leaves from Atocha or Nuevos Ministerios and makes it up to Cercedilla in just over an hour.
 I took this time as an opportunity to drool over Madrid’s skyline and desertlike surrounding areas while the folks around me rode along anxiously in their snow gear.
 Upon arrival in Cercedilla, I approached the ticket counter to ask about continuing train tickets to Navacerrada on the C-9 line to Cotos, a small mountain town on the border of the Comunidad de Madrid and Castilla-La Mancha.
 The Cotos station is currently closed due to some construction work, so Navacerrada was about as far as I could hope to get.